jeffreycharters/sadspiders/content/blog/20250830-echo-and-sk/index.md

 }
 ```

 Simple!
-This will start an Echo server at port 3320, will serve any routes it can find normally and anything else will get sent into the public directory for Sveltekit to deal with.
+This will start an Echo server at port 3320, will serve any routes it can find normally and anything else will get sent into the `frontend/build` directory for Sveltekit to deal with.
 By using the `//go:embed` directive, we can bundle the Sveltekit app into the Go executable when we compile it.
-This means that we only need to worry about a single file rather than having to make sure that our `public` folder is available at runtime.
+This means that we only need to worry about a single file rather than having to make sure that our `frontend/build` folder is available at runtime which makes the whole thing very portable.
 Go is great sometimes.

 If you're in an IDE you'll be getting an error about the embed code not having any matching files, so we can't run it yet.
+Sveltekit will take care of this for us.

 ## Sveltekit Frontend